-HOLD controls - HOLD potential is set with the DIGITAL POTENTIOMETER thumbwheel and RANGE toggle switch.
-Ranges are ± 99 mV and ± 198 mV depending on the scale multiplier selected (x1.0 or x2.0).
-Signal polarity, or off is selected with the associated toggle switch.
+HOLD controls - HOLD potential is set with a TEN TURN POTENTIOMETER and RANGE toggle switch.
+Ranges are 0- +/-100 and 0-+/- 200mV depending on the scale multiplier selected (x10 or x20).
+Signal polarity, or OFF is selected with the associated toggle switch.
+A GREEN LED will light whenever the INTERNAL HOLD COMMAND is on.

-COMMAND IN $\div 10$ input BNC- Command signals from an external generator or computer connected to this input are attenuated by 10.
-Maximum input is ± 10 V.
+COMMAND IN \div 10 input BNC- Command signals from an external generator or computer connected to this input are attenuated by 10.
+Maximum input is \pm 10 V.